flyingwip/flyingwip/README.md

 ### About me

 I am a Dutch 🇳🇱 freelance Web Developer & content creator.
-I help businesses and start-ups with building out highly efficient web applications using mainly Django & JavaScript.
+I help businesses and start-ups with building out highly efficient web applications using mainly React & Django.

 Back-end and Dev-Ops is where I am the most comfortable and what I enjoy the most!
 I love to set-up CI/CD pipelines, configure cloud services and servers and I have a big interest in TDD (Test Driven Development).